Scholarly and Scientific Research

 Academic Work

-Dr. Herz joined the faculty at Brown University in 2000, and she has been a lecturer at Boston College since 2013.
-Among her major contributions are her studies showing how odor-evoked memory is emotionally unique compared to other memory experiences, how "aromatherapy" really works, and how emotional associations to odors can change perception and behavior.
+Rachel Herz has been on the faculty at Brown University since 2000.
+She was also a lecturer at Boston College between 2013-2022.
+Among her major contributions is her research showing how odor-evoked memory is unique compared to other memory experiences, how "aromatherapy" really works, and how emotional associations to odors can change perception and behavior.

-Her work also deals with how language can affect odor perception and the role that body-odor and fragrance play in heterosexual attraction.
-Rachel Herz also conducts research on the connections between taste sensitivity and emotional disgust, and how emotions and sensory information are involved in our experience of food and eating behavior.
+Her work also addresses how language affects odor perception, the role that body-odor and fragrance play in heterosexual attraction, and the intersections between olfaction and technology.
+Rachel Herz also conducts research on the connections between taste sensitivity and emotional disgust, and how psychological, physiological, and contextual factors are involved in our experience of food and eating behavior.

 Curriculum Vitae